FyraLabs-Graveyard/wiki-old/guide.md

 ### Package Managers

 The package manager, as the name suggests, manages the packages installed on your system.
 These often include dependencies, weak dependencies and the program itself.

+Examples of other non-Linux package managers include Windows' modern (Windows 8+) apps, iOS apps, Android's APK, the Python Package Index, and Homebrew for macOS.

 > Dependencies are the programs required by the software in order to function properly, these are generally installed when you are installing a package.
 {.is-info}